tprouvot/Salesforce-Inspector-reloaded/docs/how-to.md

 ---

-If you enabled "API client whitelisting", Sf Inspector may not work anymore.
+If you enabled "API client whitelisting" (a.k.a "API Access Control") in your org, SF Inspector may not work anymore.

-To secure the extension usage, you can use a auth flow to get an access token linked to a connected app.
+To secure the extension usage, you can use a OAuth 2.0 flow to get an access token, linked to a connected app installed in your org.

+To install the default "SF Inspector reloaded" connected app, navigate to Setup | Connected Apps OAuth Usage, and click "Install" on the Salesforce Inspector reloaded app.

+If you are a Firefox user, or if you want to have full control over the connected app settings, you can also use your own connected app by following these instructions:

-1. Create a connected app.
+1. Create a connected app under Setup | App Manager > New Connected App.
-2. Set permissions and callback url (chrome-extension://chromeExtensionId/data-export.html).
+2. Set callback url to `chrome-extension://chromeExtensionId/data-export.html` (replace `chromeExtensionId` by the actual ID of the extension in your web browser).
+Make sure the "Manage user data via APIs (api)" scope is selected.
+You can leave other settings to their default values.

    > **Warning**
    > Don't forget to replace "chromeExtensionId" with your current extension Id